clearlinux/dockerfiles/clr-sdk/README.md

 This repo provides a Clear Linux* SDK container for running the Clear Linux devloper tools.
 This container will allow you to use the [mixer tool](https://clearlinux.org/features/mixer) on your Linux host.

+> ### :warning: **IMPORTANT NOTE:**
+> As of `mixer` version `5.0.0`, you **must** run mixer with the `--native` flag
+> inside the `clr-sdk` container.
+This is because `mixer` now attempts to
+> automatically run build commands within a docker container containing the
+> correct toolchain version for the mix you are building.
+This is not possible
+> if you are already running within the `clr-sdk` container.
+The `--native` flag
+> foregoes this container launch, allowing the build to proceed as normal.
+>
+> If you _need_ this containerized `mixer` behavior to build across formats, it
+> is possible to mount the host system's Docker socket when you launch the
+> container (i.e., passing `-v /var/run/docker.sock:/var/run/docker.sock` to
+> your `docker run`).
+This has the effect of the in-container docker actually
+> spawning _sibling_ containers on the host system, rather than _child_
+> containers within the `clr-sdk` container.

 # Build
 ## Building Locally